haroonawanofficial/NetMonX/Readme.md

 It provides multiple functionalities:

 Why I built it?
-All-in-One Solution: Most network tools focus on a single aspect, like scanning or monitoring.
+- Most network tools focus on a single aspect, like scanning or monitoring.
-NetMonX integrates these functionalities into one cohesive package.
+- NetMonX integrates these functionalities into one cohesive package.

-Stealth and Sophistication: Traditional tools (like Nmap) lack the flexibility for stealth operations.
+- Traditional tools (like Nmap) lack the flexibility for stealth operations.
+- Surpasses tools like Nmap and others in stealth operations
+- Surpasses tools like Nmap when doing stealth port scan operations.
+- Surpasses tools like Nmap when they are failing.
-This tool fills that gap by incorporating advanced evasion methods.
+- This tool fills that gap by incorporating advanced evasion methods.

-Customizability: Unlike closed-source tools, NetMonX provides a Python-based framework that can be tailored for specific requirements.

-Educational Value: By exposing users to multiple scanning and evasion techniques, it serves as an excellent learning tool for aspiring cybersecurity professionals.
+- By exposing users to multiple scanning and evasion techniques.
+- It serves as an excellent learning tool for aspiring cybersecurity professionals.

 Other Values it brings,